ctrix/nproxy/README.md

     The address on which all outgoing connections will bind to.
     You can set it on-demand from the WebPlan.

+- **prefer_ipv6** (default false)

+    If set to true, each connection will be over ipv6 if the host can be resolved.
+    Otherwise the connection will be directed to ipv4 hosts, first.

 - **inactivity_timeout**